neo4j-partners/amazon-cloud-formation-neo4j/aws/README.md

 ```

 Check the variables at the top of the JSON file for other options you can override/set.

+## Generate CloudFormation Template

+The CloudFormation stack is a jinja template which evaluates to a CloudFormation JSON file.

+`pipenv run python3 generate.py > neo4j-enterprise-stack.json`

+Validate (in development) the local generated template:

+`aws cloudformation validate-template --template-body file://neo4j-enterprise-stack.json`

 ## List AMIs